Qualifying for resident tuition: Texas Residency at UHCL

 I received resident status sometime after classes started.
 Will I receive a refund for the out-of-state portion of tuition and fees that I previously paid?

-You must submit the Core Residency Questions by the census date (12th class day) of the relevant term in order for your classification as a Texas resident to be effective for that semester.
-If you are reclassified after the census date, your new tuition status is effective for the following semester of enrollment.
+You must submit meet qualifications for resident tuition by the census date of the relevant term, in order for your classification as a Texas resident to be effective for that semester.
+If you meet qualifications after the census date, your new tuition status will be effective for the following semester of enrollment.

 I moved to Texas to go to UHCL (or another college/university).
 But I think I now meet the criteria for establishing residency.
 Is it possible for me to be classified as a resident?